turingschool/curriculum/tutorials/javascript/jquery.markdown

 <%= javascript_include_tag :defaults, 'my_custom_file' %>
 ```

-That's a good choice if you want to be explicit and especially if you want to load different JS files for different pages/layouts.
+This is a good choice if you want to be explicit and especially if you want to load different JS files for different pages/layouts.

 You could, though, choose to change the definition of `:defaults`.
-In your `config/application.rb` you'd add this:
+In your `config/application.rb` you would add this:

 ```ruby
 config.action_view.javascript_expansions[:defaults] += 'my_custom_file'
 ```

-Or, if you're managing a large number of JS files, you might define your own expansion name.
+Or, if you are managing a large number of JS files, you might define your own expansion name.
 In `application.rb`:

 ```ruby
 config.action_view.javascript_expansions[:shopping_cart] = ['cart', 'product', 'support']